 If you are living in areas with fluoridated water, find out that the amount of fluoride is not exceeding 0.7 parts per million (0.7 mg/L) or is safe for your child.
-Moms should take extra care of babies fed powdered or liquid concentrate baby formula since they may end up ingesting too much fluoride, as water is mixed for formula preparation.
+Moms should take extra care of babies fed powdered or liquid concentrate baby formula since.
+Your baby may end up ingesting too much fluoride, as water is mixed for formula preparation.
 Ensure that water is low in fluoride or is even fluoride-free if the child is exclusively bottle-fed.

 Although fluorosis’ effect on teeth is permanent, the staining and defects can be treated or masked with cosmetic procedures.

 Fluorosis does not cause cavities, nor it leads to a dental issue.
 The good news is that it is mild most of the time.
-In any type, the dentist will offer the most suitable fluorosis treatments depending on the severity so that cosmetic and health concerns are considered.
+In any type, the dentist will offer the most suitable fluorosis treatments depending on the severity.
 Whitening (bleaching) can be done to remove discoloration and staining.
 If stains are not removed completely, minimally invasive treatments such as microabrasion or resin infiltration can help treat surface stains along with bleaching.